Taco Turkey Burger Recipe – with video

 This taco turkey burger recipe combines your summertime favorite (the burger!) with your every day favorite – the taco!

-Please excuse the major guacamole avalanche in the photo above but is is so completely necessary.
+Please excuse the major guacamole avalanche in the photo above but a lot of guac is so completely necessary.
 The guacamole held strong through the first couple snaps of my camera but quickly met its demise.
 And then again when I ate it.

 Don’t miss the video for this taco burger recipe!